When Is it Time to Call an Electrician?

 Under no circumstances should you ever attempt to do your own commercial or residential electrical work.
 It is guaranteed to be a recipe for disaster.
 You wouldn’t do your own dental work, would you?
 Our electricians are highly trained professionals who can guarantee a safe solution.

 Furthermore, if you do your own electrical work and it causes a fire or another type of injury, you will be liable for the damages.
-It’s not worth the risk when Atkins Electric’s excellent electricians are only a phone call away.
+It’s not worth the risk when Atkins Electric, LLC’s excellent electricians are only a phone call away.

 How Do I Know What Size Electrical Service System I Need for My Property?